semanticdata/mabuya/README.md

 ## Acknowledgements and Attributions

-Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale).
+Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of [Tale](https://github.com/chesterhow/tale), a Jekyll theme.

-The icons used are part of [UXWing](https://uxwing.com/license/)'s collection.
+Icons used come from [UXWing](https://uxwing.com/license/).

 ## License